Property Tax Protection Program

 Texas property owners should protest annually since YOU can spend YOUR money better than the government.

 The entire Texas state budget is built around appraisal districts and property taxes.
 As Texas has no income tax, the only way to fund school districts, MUDs, local governments, and other important matters is to bring in money from properties.
-This makes the Fort Bend Central Appraisal District (FBCAD) one of the most important, and therefore powerful, organizations in Fort Bend County.
-However, the only oversight for FBCAD is by the residents themselves and the people must use their right to property tax protests to keep the organization in line.
+This makes the Fort Bend Central Appraisal District (FBCAD) one of the most important, and therefore powerful, organizations in the county.
+However, the only oversight for FBCAD is by the residents themselves and the people must use their right to tax protests to keep the organization in line.

 FBCAD Total CAD Budget Including ARB

-FBCAD has a large budget for the size of Fort Bend County.
-Set at $21.06 million in 2023, FBCAD is on-par with similar appraisal districts like those found in Denton or Collin Counties.
-This budget has also increased at a steady rate, increasing 116.44% over a decade.
-Fort Bend County’s long precedent of high property taxes has helped FBCD stay adequately funded, with funding for the appraisal review board (ARB) being one of the highest in Texas.
-2023 saw the ARB receive $1.45 million, which is quite respectable when compared to similar counties.
+The CAD has a large budget for the size of Fort Bend County.
+Set at $24.42 million in 2024, the district is on par with similar CADs like those found in Denton or Collin Counties.
+This budget has also increased at a steady rate, increasing 150.92% over a decade.
+The county’s long precedent of high taxes has helped FBCD stay adequately funded, with funding for the Appraisal Review Board (ARB) being one of the highest in Texas.
+2024 saw the ARB receive $1.71 million, which is quite respectable when compared to similar counties.

 Total Property Taxes Levied Fort Bend CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.